youssefmahran/Aerial-Robotics-Lab/ROS2/Ardupilot_SITL_Installation.md

 cd ardupilot
 Tools/environment_install/install-prereqs-ubuntu.sh -y
 ```
-Log out and Log in again for changes to take effect
+Log out from Ubuntu and Log in again for changes to take effect

 ## 4. Running the SITL
 Run the SITL (Software In The Loop) once to set params: